Marine Minerals Activities (15.424)

 Credentials/Documentation

-States submit proposals to the MMS which furnish evidence of the applicant's qualifications for performance of the proposed research.
+States submit proposals to BOEM, which furnish evidence of the applicant's qualifications for performance of the proposed research.

 Application Procedure

-This program is subject to the Department of the Interior regulations at 43 CFR Part 12, Subparts C and D, or any subsequent revisions.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+This program is subject to the Department of the Interior regulations at 43 CFR Part 12, or any subsequent revisions.
 The standard SF-424 application forms must be used for this program.
 Applicants will be asked to submit their proposals electronically through Grants.gov.

 Award Procedure

-An internal MMS review of the State's proposal is conducted including convening a panel to discuss the proposals and making the final decision on the funding for the project.
+BOEM and potentially representatives from other Federal agencies will review and discuss the States' proposals and make the final decision on the funding for a project.
 A notification of a cooperative agreement award is issued so the project can begin.

 Deadlines